NoSleepTillLambos/IronBound/README.md

 ### Project Description

-This project was developed for the purpose of a varsity project, it incorporates the simplicity and beauty of jetpack compose, Firebase and Hilt
+This project was developed as a way for users to track and manage calories and steps in order to get them on the right track in their fitness journey.

 ### Built With